DataDog/stratus-red-team/docs/user-guide/examples.md

 ## Example 2: Advanced usage

-In this example, we want to prepare our live environment with the pre-requisites ahead of time - say, a few hours before detonating our attack techniques.
+In this example, we want to prepare our live environment with the prerequisites ahead of time - say, a few hours before detonating our attack techniques.

 We start by warming up the techniques we're interested in: